Michigan State Police: Unique lighting

-Fully marked patrol vehicles feature a single red overhead light, the RV-26 or RV-46 "Spitfire" made by Unity Manufacturing that rotates when activated; however, in late 2009, MSP announced that these are being retrofitted with red LED lamps rather than incandescent beams to reduce the hassle and expense of replacing the PAR 36 or PAR 46, 60,000 CP sealed beam bulbs and servicing the rotor motors.
+The rotating red light has been used by the MSP since the 1950s and the current style red overhead light has been in use by the agency since 1979.
+Fully marked patrol vehicles feature a single red overhead light, the RV-26 or RV-46 "Spitfire" made by Unity.
+In mid to late 2023 they announced a new gumball light by Sound Off Signals Manufacturing that rotates when activated.
+In late 2009, MSP announced that these are being retrofitted with red LED lamps rather than incandescent beams to reduce the hassle and expense of replacing the PAR 36 or PAR 46, 60,000 CP sealed beam bulbs and servicing the rotor motors.
 Red lenses on some MSP vehicle roof beacons have one or two clear horizontal stripes that allow some white light to shine through, giving the lamps a pinkish glow at long distances.
 Michigan State Police have continued to use the "gumball" style lights instead of lightbars, claiming they are unique, reduce wind drag, and are highly visible at long distances.

-MSP vehicles also feature a clear plastic sign, referred to as a "hood light" or "hailer" or "shark fin" on the hood that lights up when activated.
-The historical use of this hood light dates from the time when a "side stop" patrol stop would be initiated by pulling up next to an offender and the Trooper would motion them to pull over in daylight; at night the hood light was illuminated displaying the words "State Police" and "STOP" (MSP no longer use the "side stop").

-Patrol units also use red and blue LEDs facing to the rear of the vehicle and in some forward facing push bumpers, as well as headlight and tail light flashers.
-Both the rotating overhead light and the hood light have traditionally been synonymous with the MSP.
-The rotating red light has been used by the MSP since the 1950's and the current style red overhead light has been in use by the agency since 1979.
-The red overhead lights on some MSP cars are 25–30 years old.
+Patrol units also incorporate flashing red and blue lights on their rear bumpers, front push bumpers, and side mirrors, as well as headlight and tail light flashers.

+Most MSP vehicles also feature a clear plastic sign on their hoods, printed with the words "State Police" and "stop".
+This sign, often known as a "hood light", "hailer", or "shark fin", was historically used to initiate traffic stops, in which a trooper would illuminate the lighted sign to signal a motorist to pull over, or to signal a road blockade.
+The MSP no longer conduct "side stops" in this manner, but retain the sign on their vehicles out of tradition.

 Vehicle testing

+Since 1975, the MSP have conducted an extensive annual evaluation of police vehicles available in the U.S. market.
+The results of these evaluations are published on the agency's website, and often influence the purchasing decisions of other law enforcement agencies.
+Findings and suggestions from the MSP evaluation are also used by Ford, General Motors, and Stellantis to develop their police vehicles.

-Michigan State Police is one of only two agencies in North America (the other being the Los Angeles County Sheriff's Department) that conduct annual tests of police and special services vehicles.
-MSP typically conducts their top speed and braking tests each fall at Chrysler Proving Grounds in Chelsea, Michigan and vehicle dynamics and handling tests on the road course at Grattan Raceway in Grattan Township, Michigan.
-Tests are open to members of the law enforcement community, fleet managers, and other interested parties, and results are published for the benefit of the law enforcement community.
+Top speed and braking tests are usually held each fall at the Chrysler Proving Grounds near Chelsea, and vehicle dynamics and handling tests are conducted two days later at Grattan Raceway in Grattan Township.
+Tests are open to members of the law enforcement community, fleet managers, and other interested parties.